-The Professional Teaching Awards Cymru will honour the achievements of teachers up and down the country.
+The Professional Teaching Awards Cymru honours the achievements of teachers up and down the country.
 Award winners will be announced at a ceremony on Sunday 13 May at Hensol Castle, Vale of Glamorgan.

 There are 10 Professional Teaching Awards, all of which are nominated for by the public.
 Use the definitions below to help you decide which category is most appropriate for your nomination.

 This award is designed to recognise the best digital practices in a teaching and learning environment.
 These could include innovative use of the Hwb platform, collaboration projects or online safety.
 It should demonstrate creativity and innovation with a positive impact on learners, staff or the school as a whole.

 Awarded to an individual who can demonstrate that they are able to inspire others.
 An exceptional Headteacher who can demonstrate the ability to engage the school in the community and community in school to make a difference for every learner.
 Also, provide evidence of supporting colleagues in other schools.

 This award is for teachers or other staff who have inspired pupils and colleagues to use and enjoy the Welsh language.
 Nominees could work in English medium, bi-lingual and Welsh medium settings.
 They could use classroom learning, collaboration with colleagues and outside bodies or other innovative approaches.